YaolinGe/CSharp/notes.md

+# C# notes

+### Boxing and unboxing
+- Allows the value types to be treated as reference types and vice versa.
+- Values types:
+  - Saved on the stack
+  - Can implement interface
+- Reference types:
+  - Saved on the heap
+- Boxing:
+  - Wrap the value type in an object, so it can be used as an object.
+- Unboxing:
+  - When a method returns an object, but we need a value type, then it is needed.

 # Notes for C# learning from both Udemy and Microsoft Learn.
 `\t, \n, \\` to add escape character, note that `\t` only moves the cursor to the next 8 position, so if the word itself is already 7, then it looks like a space.
 `stateless method` such as Console.WriteLine(), no need to know the state.